memes/f5-bootstrap-gcp-project/README.md

    The Terraform state is now stored in GCS bucket and can be shared by others that are managing the project.

-1. Commit and push the changes to GitHub, and open a PR to merge to `master`
+1. Commit and push the changes to GitHub, and open a PR to merge to `main`

 ## Optional next-steps (not automated)